 How can I share my views?Stakeholders can express their opinions to the GASB is by written comments, which may be submitted by email to firstname.lastname@example.org (please identify Project No. 4-6P).
 Comments should be submitted by February 26, 2021.

-Stakeholders can also share their views with the Board in person or by telephone at one of these public hearings or user forums:
+Stakeholders can also share their views with the Board at one of these upcoming public hearings or user forums in spring of 2021.

 Revenue and Expense Video Series